nllz/IRTF-HRPC/draft-research.md

 : Privacy is a broad concept relating to the protection of individual or group autonomy and the relationship between an individual or group and society, including government, companies and private individuals.
 It is often summarized as "the right to be left alone" but it encompasses a wide range of rights including protections from intrusions into family and home life, control of sexual and reproductive rights, and communications secrecy.
 It is commonly recognized as a core right that underpins human dignity and other values such as freedom of association and freedom of speech.
 : The right to privacy is also recognized in nearly every national constitution and in most international human rights treaties.
 It has been adjudicated upon both by international and regional bodies.
 The right to privacy is also legally protected at the national level through provisions in civil and/or criminal codes.

+: The right to privacy is articulated  all of the major international and regional human rights instruments, including:
+{{UDHR}} Article 12: “No one shall be subjected to arbitrary interference with his privacy, family, home or correspondence, nor to attacks upon his honour and reputation.
+Everyone has the right to the protection of the law against such interference or attacks.”
+{{ICCPR}} Article 17: “1.
+No one shall be subjected to arbitrary or unlawful interference with his privacy, family, home or correspondence, nor to unlawful attacks on his honour or reputation.
+2. Everyone has the right to the protection of the law against such interference or attacks.”
+The right to privacy is also included in:
+Article 14 of the United Nations Convention on Migrant Workers;
+Article 16 of the UN Convention on the Rights of the Child;
+Article 10 of the African Charter on the Rights and Welfare of the Child;
+Article 4 of the African Union Principles on Freedom of Expression (the right of access to information);
+Article 11 of the American Convention on Human Rights;
+Article 5 of the American Declaration of the Rights and Duties of Man, Articles 16 and 21 of the Arab Charter on Human Rights;
+Article 21 of the ASEAN Human Rights Declaration; and Article 8 of the European Convention on Human Rights.

 Reliable
 : Reliability ensures that a protocol will execute its function consistently and error resistant as described and function without unexpected result.
 A system that is reliable degenerates gracefully and will have a documented way to announce degradation.
 It also has mechanisms to recover from failure gracefully, and if applicable, allow for partial healing.